 Where the witches at!?
-For weeks, we’ve been wondering when the Coven would appear in American Horror Story: Apocalypse.
+When American Horror Story: Apocalypse began, we wondered when the Coven would make their grand reappearance.
 They swept in for an all-too-brief moment in episode three, and then in episode four, we finally got to spend some quality time with Supreme Ms. Cordelia and her witches.
-But that, of course, is only one of many crossovers between Apocalypse and previous seasons of FX’s long-running anthology series.
-Below, you’ll find an episode-by-episode breakdown of the ever-more tangled threads between Apocalypse, Murder House, Coven, and Hotel.
-Which past Horror Story will be the next to pop up this season?
+Ever since, they’ve raced toward an ultimate showdown with the Antichrist.
+But the Coven, of course, is only one of many crossovers between Apocalypse and previous seasons of FX’s long-running anthology series.
+Below, you’ll find an episode-by-episode breakdown of the ever-more-tangled threads between Apocalypse, Murder House, Coven, and Hotel.

 Apocalypse opens with a big AHS connection when it introduces grown-up Michael Langdon.
 He’s the unholy son of Vivien Harmon (Connie Britton) and Tate Langdon (Evan Peters), conceived when Tate raped Vivien while dressed as the Rubber Man in season one’s Murder House.
 That season ended with Constance Langdon caring for her grandson and seeming pretty unfazed that he had just murdered his babysitter in cold blood.
 The product of human and spirit, Michael is a extremely powerful being who might also be the Antichrist.

 The second episode delivers on Apocalypse’s promise of the Rubber Man making his post–Murder House return.
 After Michael Langdon sweeps into Outpost 3, the moody fallout bunker meant to protect a few lucky people from World War III, the Rubber Man starts stalking around the place before he takes a liking to Gallant (Evan Peters).
 The two have a go, because that’s what Rubber Man is here for, even in the face of scorched Earth and the end of the world.